johanhedin/ctd/README.md

  * `CMAKE_BUILD_TYPE={Debug,Release,RelWithDebInfo}` Defaults to `Debug` if not set
  * `CMAKE_INSTALL_PREFIX=<path>` Defaults to `/usr/local` if not set

+To build with support for https, make sure that openssl >= 3.0.0 is available on your system and discoverable via `pgk-config`.
+If so, openssl will be picked up automatically by cmake.

 Keep up to date with changes
 ----